marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 it will be just passwords with normal view.

 HTTPS is missing - so:
-can be visible all things between browser/application with less steps to do trick.
+can be visible all things between browser/application with less steps to do the trick.

-default console-access for build-in SQL/hibernate database is enabled: and available to be opened with this tries.
+default console-access for build-in SQL/hibernate database is enabled: and available to be opened with this 'internal' tries.

-there are a lot of features, which do not added yet:
+there are many features that have not been added yet:
-Like "logout"-points and many other proper things.
+For example, "logout"-points and many other required things.

-design of some steps will create potential crash-situation.
+design of some steps will create a potential crash-situation.
-Time to time this is can be too much critical.
+Time to time this may be too much critical.
 </pre>
 <hr />
 <hr />

 <h1 id="owasp"><ins>Compare to OWASP Top TEN</ins></h1>

-This project application can be vulnerable for some kind of attacks.
+This project application may be vulnerable to some kind of attacks.
-Or can be with vulnerabilities, troublepoints or mistakes.
+Or may be with vulnerabilities, troublepoints or mistakes.

-Compare to OWASP and their Top Ten ( https://www.owasp.org/index.php/Top_10_2013-Top_10 ) there is can be next ones:
+Compared to OWASP and their Top Ten 2013 ( https://www.owasp.org/index.php/Top_10_2013-Top_10 ) here may be the next ones:

 <b>Broken Authentication and Session Management</b> <strong>||</strong> <b>Sensitive Data Exposure</b>

   <pre>as OWASP A2 and OWASP A6</pre>

-There is do not totally proper work with passwords (encryption or hashing is missing; and stored not encrypted passwords);
+There is totally not a proper work with passwords (encryption or hashing is missing; and not encrypted passwords are stored);

-Missing encryption between application and browser (visible under the browser-console and HTTP-protocol).
+Missing encryption between application and browser (visible under the browser-console and as HTTP-protocol).

-This will be more visible by using sniffers.
-Or with popular software for analysing web-traffic (liek Wireshark);
+It is will be more visible by using sniffers.
+Or with popular software for analysing web-traffic (like Wireshark);

-Do not handled logout and some other related things.
+Not handled logout and some other related things.
 As result stuck for "session"-access;

-For fix this points - we able (as example) to use features, which provided by Spring Framework.
+For fix this points - we are able (as example) to use features, which provided by [Spring Framework](https://spring.io/).

-I add comments for project-application with places, which can be removed or added.
+I added comments for project-application with places that can be removed or added.

-Mainly there we able to use "encryption"-methods for passwords and store it as encrypted ones (properly).
+Mainly there we are able to use "encryption"-methods for passwords and store it as encrypted ones (properly).

-Good to use secure connection also.
+Good to use secure connection (TLS) also.

-Also there is some kind of potential situation for "hack" password database.
+Also there is potential situation for "hack" password database.
 <hr />

 <b>Cross-Site Scripting (XSS)</b>